mbsrtowcs, mbsrtowcs_s

 -

-is greater than RSIZE_MAX/sizeof(wchar_t) (unlessdst
+dstszorlenis greater than RSIZE_MAX/sizeof(wchar_t) (unlessdstis null)

 There is no null character in the first